 A Sanctuary Garden

-Horatio’s Garden Scotland which is the spinal unit for the whole of Scotland, was designed by award-winning garden designer and Chelsea Flower Show judge, James Alexander-Sinclair and opened in September 2016.
+Horatio’s Garden Scotland, which is in the spinal unit for the whole of Scotland, was designed by award-winning garden designer and Chelsea Flower Show judge, James Alexander-Sinclair and opened in September 2016.
 It is maintained by patients and willing volunteers under the guiding hand of Head Gardener, Sallie Sillars.

 The courtyard area which is right at the heart of the unit enjoys a totally different atmosphere from the rest of the garden.
-Enclosed on all sides, accessible to all, it has benches to rest on, running water to soothe, enclosed outdoor pods to sit or read in so patients can still be outside in all weathers and a fully accessible, outdoor kitchen for making a cuppa for visitors.
-The planting which includes Anenome ‘Ruffled Swan’, Hosta ‘Purple Heart’, Echinacea ‘Hot Summer’ and Geranium ‘Azure Rush’, frame the courtyard, giving it a healing ambience – it is a truly breathtaking space.
+Enclosed on all sides, accessible to all, it has benches to rest on, running water to soothe, enclosed outdoor pods to sit or read in so patients can still be outside in all weathers, and a fully accessible outdoor kitchen for making a cuppa for visitors.
+The planting which includes Anenome ‘Ruffled Swan’, Hosta ‘Purple Heart’, Echinacea ‘Hot Summer’, and Geranium ‘Azure Rush’ frames the courtyard, giving it a healing ambience – it is a truly breathtaking space.

 New Garden Room

 Now in its fourth year, the planting has filled out to wonderfully embrace the garden space but the team are not resting on their laurels, as work is already underway on a beautiful new garden room!
 The original designs for the garden space featured a collection of garden pods in the courtyard.
 Since the garden opened in 2016, these pods have been hugely popular with patients and staff alike, both as a place to serenely appreciate the planting in all winds and weathers, as well as a place to speak with loved ones and get to know fellow patients.